-UKLA Guidance Notes: Primary Market Bulletin No. 17
+UKLA Guidance Notes: Primary Market Bulletin No 17

-On 30 March 2017, the FCA published its 17th Primary Market Bulletin, which sets out feedback received to its call for views on sponsor conflicts in CP14/21, issued in September 2014.
-The FCA noted that discussions with stakeholders revealed industry interest and diversity of opinion on the current rules and guidance on sponsor conflicts, and therefore it invited comments on whether the current sponsor regime remained fit for purpose.
-It also identified and sought views on a number of issues raised in discussions, including whether:
+On March 30, 2017, the FCA published its 17th Primary Market Bulletin which sets out feedback received to its call for views on sponsor conflicts in CP14/21, issued in September 2014.
+The FCA noted that discussions with stakeholders revealed industry interest and diversity of opinion on the current rules and guidance on sponsor conflicts and therefore it invited comments on whether the current sponsor regime remained fit for purpose.
+It also identified and sought views a number of issues raised in discussions, including whether:

-- the discrepancy between the fees and commissions charged by banks for non-sponsor services and the much lower charges for sponsor services creates a conflict and calls into question a sponsor's ability to carry out its duties to the FCA; - long-standing relationships between banks and issuers affect the bank's ability to act independently; - the FCA should enhance its rules and guidance on the analysis expected of sponsors when assessing their ability to act as sponsor; and - the FCA should provide additional guidance on the "perception test" (LR 8.3.8G).

-In addition to the other changes to the UKLA Knowledge Base of technical and procedural guidance notes which are currently under consultation (consultation ending on 10 May 2017), changes are proposed with regard to:

-- the mechanics of replacing a debt issuer on the Official List through a substitution (UKLA/PN/911.1); - the shareholder obligations under DTR 5 (UKLA/TN/543.3), as well as consideration of sponsor conflicts of interest (UKLA/TN/701.3).
+- The discrepancy between the fees and commissions charged by banks for non-sponsor services and the much lower charges for sponsor services create a conflict and calls into question a sponsor's ability to carry out its duties to the FCA. - Long-standing relationships between banks and issuers affect the bank's ability to act independently. - The FCA should enhance its rules and guidance on the analysis expected of sponsors when assessing their ability to act as sponsor. - The FCA should provide additional guidance on the "perception test" (LR 8.3.8G). - In addition to the other changes to the UKLA Knowledge Base of technical and procedural guidance notes which are currently under consultation (consultation ending on May 10, 2017): - on the mechanics of replacing a debt issuer on the Official List through a substitution (UKLA/PN/911.1); and - on the shareholder obligations under DTR 5 (UKLA/TN/543.3), as well as consideration of sponsor conflicts of interest (UKLA/TN/701.3).

-The FCA also confirms the following changes to the UKLA Knowledge Base which were proposed in Primary Market Bulletin Numbers 13, 14 and 16 amendment of six existing procedural notes, 12 existing technical notes, the addition of seven new technical notes, and the deletion of three existing technical notes.
+The FCA also confirms the following changes to the UKLA Knowledge Base which were proposed in Primary Market Bulletin Numbers 13, 14 and 16 amendment of six existing procedural notes, 12 existing technical notes, the addition of seven new technical notes and the deletion of three existing technical notes.